/>

 Background

-Looking at individual SPADE trees is useful, but presents problems when a quantitative comparison between two trees is desired.
+Looking at individual SPADE trees is useful but presents problems when a quantitative comparison between two trees is desired.
 Consider the situation depicted below.
 Two annotated SPADE trees are shown with pSTAT5 intensity as the coloring channel.
-Differences can be observed between the trees, but requires looking back and forth on a node by node basis.
+Differences can be observed between the trees, but it requires looking back and forth on a node-by-node basis.
 This method doesn't scale and comparisons can be hard to make.

 How to setup SPADE with fold change

 To get started with configuring fold change, first create a new SPADE run.
-On the SPADE setup page, click Setup in the Fold-Change Groups box.
+On the SPADE setup page, click inside the Fold-change groups box or on the Choose option to open the Select fold-change groups dialogue.

 How to analyze SPADE with fold change

-There are five options for metric in SPADE, or three if fold change is not enabled.
+The selected metric determines how the SPADE tree is colored.
+There are five options in SPADE, or three if fold change is not enabled.
 To view the tree in context of fold change, the metric must be changed to Fold or Raw Fold.
 At this point the nodes will be colored in overlay mode.

 To learn more about SPADE metrics of Medians, Raw Medians, Fold, Raw Fold, and CVs, read the article on SPADE metrics.